Notes on the Geography of Tanzania: Zanzibar

 The trading economy of Zanzibar was once heavily dependent on the export of slaves brought over from the mainland and penned here for sale and onward shipment.

-One has to wonder why such monuments are executed and paid for by Europeans.
+The monument was executed and paid for by Europeans.

 On the site of the slave market, the British erected an Anglican church.